 Why are Indoor Cycling Bikes So Uncomfortable?

-The pointed front of a saddle is called the nose.
-Its narrow edges prevent a rider's thighs from rubbing against the saddle during pedaling.
-The rear of the saddle then widens out to support the sitz bones: the two rounded bones extending from the bottom of the pelvis.
-The rest of a rider's weight is then shared between the handlebars and pedals - a cyclist's two other contact points.
+The front point of a saddle is called the nose.
+Its narrow edges prevent a rider's thighs from rubbing against the saddle during pedalling.
+The rear of the saddle then widens out to support the sit bones, the two rounded bones extending from the bottom of the pelvis.
+The handlebars and pedals share the rest of the rider's weight.

-• The width and positioning of the sitz bones is important in ensuring a comfortable saddle.
-Females have wider sitz bones than men so a saddle sold for women will be shorter and wider, but some women prefer to use a male saddle and vice versa.
-Unfortunately, cycling in an indoor studio often means settling for whichever saddle came with the bike.
+The width and position of the sits bones are important in ensuring a comfortable saddle.
+Females have wider sits bones than men, so saddles designed for women will be shorter and broader.
+Although, some women prefer using a man's saddle and vice versa.
+This highlights why bike seats can be so uncomfortable, especially for riders exercising at the gym or in a studio.
+You can't just switch the saddle out like you can if it's your own bike.

-• Firmer and longer saddles are often preferred by those opting for long or intense riding sessions.
-Wider saddles are often more suited for slower or shorter training sessions.
-Wide seat exercise bike
+Firmer and longer saddles are often preferred by those opting for prolonged or intense riding sessions.
+Wider saddles are usually more suited for slower or shorter training sessions.

 Are Bike Seats Universal?

 Most bike seats are universal.
-If you remove the seat, then you should see two rails on the bike onto which the seat or saddle attaches.
-The standard saddle rail is 44mm, and you'll find that most manufacturers make seats to this specification, although we'd encourage you to double-check before purchasing a new seat, because while most saddles are universal there can sometimes be differences between certain models.
+If you remove the seat, you should see two rails on the bike onto which the seat or saddle attaches.
+The standard saddle rail is 44mm, and you'll find that most manufacturers make seats to this specification.
+However, we'd encourage you to double-check before purchasing a new one because while most saddles are universal, there can sometimes be differences between specific models.

 How to Make an Exercise Bike Seat More Comfortable (or Road Bike)

 • Adjusting the saddle can help.
 Try moving it up or down.
-The information should be in the instruction pack that came with your bike or ask your instructor if you're in a class.
-One quick way of adjusting it to your height is to stand next to the bike and either raise or lower the saddle so that it's level with your hip.
+The information should be in the bike's instruction manual, or ask your instructor if you're in a class.
+One quick way to adjust it to your height is to stand next to the bike and raise or lower the saddle to align with your hip.
 Next, sit on the saddle with the pedal in its furthermost downward or '6 o'clock' position.
 You should be able to place your foot on it with the leg almost straight but with a slight bend in the knee.

 • Check the angle of your saddle.
 Too far forward and you'll put too much pressure on your wrists and you'll slide forwards.
-Too far back and all the soft tissue in your *ahem* delicate area can get tender.
+Too far back, all the soft tissue in your *ahem* most private and sensitive area will start feeling very tender.

 • Your tailbone shouldn't be touching the seat so adjust accordingly.

 • Position your handlebars either level with or slightly higher than the saddle.
-Handlebars that are too high put added weight on the sitz bones.
+Handlebars that are too high put added weight on the sit bones.

-• Padded shorts can help make indoor bikes more comfortable.
-You may find this more beneficial than padding the saddle itself.
-Cycling shorts also reduce chafing and friction by creating a smooth barrier between the skin and saddle.
+• Padded shorts can help make indoor bikes more comfortable and may be better than padding the saddle.
+Cycling shorts also reduce chafing and friction by creating a smooth barrier between the skin and the saddle.
 Bib shorts worn by road cyclists can be used in indoor cycling classes or at home but if you're self-conscious, add sports shorts over the top.
 Just remember that some cycling shorts will only reduce chafing if you're riding commando.

 • Chamois cream is used to reduce chafing.
-It's popular with road cyclists but can be used by indoor cyclists, too.
+It's popular with road cyclists but can also be used by indoor cyclists.
 Add a small amount either directly to the skin or directly onto your cycling shorts.

-• Noseless or no pressure bike seats are available.
-ZD Net has an article about them in which they refer to a study where noseless saddles were used to reduce the amount of pressure in a very sensitive area for men.
+• Noseless or no-pressure bike seats are also available.
+ZD Net has an article about them, in which they refer to a study where noseless saddles were used to reduce the amount of pressure men felt when riding.
 The study is worth mentioning just for the title - 'cutting off the nose to save the penis'.
-There's also a female-friendly no pressure bike seat which has the central part of the saddle missing.
-This could also help short-term if you have a trapped nerve or some temporary medical issues.
+There's also a female-friendly no-pressure bike seat, with the saddle's central part missing.
+This could also help in the short term if you have a trapped nerve or temporary medical issues.
 They're not especially attractive as a saddle and some people have reported that they miss having the saddle's nose for control, but if you're really struggling with comfort then it could be worth researching.

 • The more you ride, the less saddle soreness you should experience.
 Think of it like breaking in a new pair of shoes.
 It's something discussed on a lot of forums.
-You may just need to persevere for a little while.
+You may need to persevere for a little while.
+However, don't ignore discomfort entirely, as it may be a sign that something isn't right.

 • Include standing intervals when you ride.
-This not only relieves some of the pressure on your sitz bones but it also increases blood flow.
+This not only relieves some of the pressure on your sit bones, but it will also increase blood flow.
 It's a great way to imitate the hill climbs you'd be doing on a road bike and get a little ab workout as you cycle.

 • You can buy padded seat covers for your at-home bike.
 Some riders swear by them.
-It's down to personal choice but padded seats can put more pressure on the soft tissue between the sitz bones.
+It's down to personal choice, but padded seats can pressure the soft tissue between the sits bones more.
 In the short term, it can be a welcome respite.
-If you've been struggling with discomfort for some time, and have exhausted all other avenues, a padded or gel seat may be worth a shot.
+If you've been struggling with discomfort for some time and have exhausted all other avenues, a padded or gel seat may be worth a shot.

-• The question of mens vs womens bike seats is an interesting one.
+• The question of male vs female bike seats is an interesting one.
 Women tend to have a wider saddle with a shorter nose.
-Mens are narrower with a longer nose.
-The saddles are designed to account for the differences in male and female anatomy.
-For example, females have a wider pelvis.
-Some men may prefer a female saddle and some women may prefer to ride a male saddle, but this will be down to personal choice and should be tested thoroughly before purchasing.
-Unisex saddles are relatively common, especially on rented outdoor bikes or indoor bikes in gyms etc. Choosing between mens vs womens saddles comes down to whether you're confident that your comfort can be accomodated by what's considered average.
+The differences are to account for the male and female anatomy.
+Unisex saddles are relatively common, especially on rented outdoor bikes or indoor bikes in gyms, etc.

 Why are stationary bike saddles so uncomfortable?